-The sensitivity of the voltmeter is automatically changed when the position of the switch marked "Matching Impedance" is altered.
+The sensitivity of the voltmeter is automatically changed when the position of the switch marked MATCHING IMPEDANCE is altered.
 Full deflection of the meter is indicated on the switch.
-When the "Matching Impedance" switch is in position "Att." the output voltage available from the Oscillator will depend on the position of the "Attenuator" switch, in this case full deflection of the meter corresponds to the value indicated by the switch position.
+When the MATCHING IMPEDANCE switch is in position "Att." the output voltage available from the Oscillator will depend on the position of the ATTENUATOR switch, in this case full deflection of the meter corresponds to the value indicated by the switch position.
+In addition to the volt calibration on the switch ATTENUATOR OUTPUT there is also a dB calibration, and the calibration is, as mentioned above, given in dB re.
+1 volt.
+An example will explain the use of the dB scale: If the OUTPUT LEVEL is adjusted in such a way, that 20 dB is read on the meter scale, and the switch ATTENUATOR OUTPUT is in the position -30 dB then the signal level at the output socket will be 20 - 30 = -10 dB re.
+1 volt (0.316 V).

-The signal-to-noise ratio of the Oscillator is greater than 70 db for maximum output voltage.
-It is independent of the position of the attenuator, but somewhat dependent on the position of the potentiometer marked "Output Voltage".
-The best result is obtained when this is positioned on or around the point marked 8.
+The signal-to-noise ratio of the Oscillator is greater than 70 dB for maximum output voltage.
+It is independent of the position of the attenuator, but somewhat dependent on the position of the potentiometer marked OUTPUT LEVEL.
+The best result is obtained when the voltmeter has a deflection around 20 dB.

-Harmonic distortion is dependent on the setting of the "Output Voltage Potentiometer".
-The distortion increases as the output voltage is increased, but as long as the output is kept within the meter range, the distortion will be of the order indicated in Fig. 4.
+Harmonic distortion is dependent on the setting of the OUTPUT LEVEL potentiometer.
+As long as the output is kept within the meter range, the distortion will be of the order indicated in Fig. 1.3.